Billy Lothridge

-William Lamar Lothridge (January 1, 1942 – February 23, 1996) was an American football Punter, Safety and Quarterback in the National Football League for the Dallas Cowboys, Los Angeles Rams, Atlanta Falcons and Miami Dolphins.
+William Lamar Lothridge (January 1, 1942 — February 23, 1996) was an American professional football punter and safety who played in the National Football League (NFL) for the Dallas Cowboys, the Los Angeles Rams, the Atlanta Falcons and the Miami Dolphins.
 He played college football at Georgia Tech.

-Early years
+Early life

 Lothridge was a graduate of Gainesville High School in Gainesville, Georgia where he played quarterback.
 He teamed with Billy Martin both at Gainesville and later in Georgia Tech to form a dominant passing/rushing attack.
 As a senior, he received All-State and All-Southern honors.

 He accepted a football scholarship from Georgia Tech and became a starter as a junior, registering 1,006 passing yards, 6 passing touchdowns, 8 interceptions, 478 rushing yards and 9 rushing touchdowns.